 Step 1: Open Your Document

 Open the Word document where you want to insert a column break.
-Ensure that your document is divided into columns before moving on to the next step.
+Ensure that your document uses columns before moving on to the next step.
 If you haven’t set up columns, go to the “Layout” tab and select “Columns” to choose the number of columns you need.

 Step 2: Place the Cursor

 Next, place your cursor at the point in the text where you want to create a column break.
-This is crucial because the break will be inserted precisely where your cursor is positioned.
+The new column will start at that spot, so double-check the placement before moving to the next step.

 Step 3: Go to the Layout Tab